 Speech and Language Therapy

-This service provides assessment, intervention and therapy for patients with swallowing and communication impairments living in the Wandsworth community, including in care homes.
-For patients who are housebound and non-housebound (including care home residents).
+This service provides assessment, intervention and therapy for patients with swallowing and communication impairments living in the Wandsworth community with a variety of conditions including dementia, respiratory conditions and cancer.

-•Recent chest infection in past 3 months likely to be aspiration related
+- Recent chest infection in past 3 months likely to be aspiration related

-•Significant distressing coughing on oral intake
+- Consistent coughing and high discomfort on oral intake

 Service Operating Times:

-Monday to Friday, 9am-5pm
+Monday to Friday 8:30am-4:30pm

-Email clcht.wandsworthspa@nhs.net, SPA referrer line 0333 300 2350, SPA patient line 0333 300 0950
+Email clcht.wandsworthspa@nhs.net, SPA referrer line: 0333 300 2350, SPA patient line: 0333 300 0950

 The service compromises a multidisciplinary team, including physiotherapists, occupational therapists, rehabilitation assistants/ support workers, medical consultant support through an MDT, speech and language therapists and administration staff.